Inside: A collection of activities, self-portrait projects, biography, and a list of Frida Kahlo art for kids and students.

 Frida Kahlo Lesson Plans

-To introduce Frida Kahlo in the classroom, here is a collection of resources for teachers and parents.
+To introduce Frida Kahlo in the classroom, here is a collection of resources and lessons for teachers and parents.

 Free Resources in English: